percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1230](https://perconadev.atlassian.net/browse/EVEREST-1230): We've updated the **Resources** panel on the **Database overview** page to be independent instead of part of the **DB Details** panel and improved the overall look and feel of this page.

-- [EVEREST-1369](https://perconadev.atlassian.net/browse/EVEREST-1369): We've updated the documentation for the section on turning off telemetry.

 ## The latest in APIs: What’s new and what’s deprecated